mozilla/pkipolicy/rootstore/policy.md

 ### 5.3 Intermediate Certificates ###

-All certificates that are capable of being used to issue new certificates and that directly or transitively chain to a CA certificate included in Mozilla’s root store MUST be operated in accordance with this policy and MUST either be technically constrained or be publicly disclosed and audited.
+All certificates that are capable of being used to issue new certificates and that directly or transitively chain to a CA certificate included in Mozilla’s root store MUST be operated in accordance with this policy.

 A certificate is deemed as capable of being used to issue new certificates if it contains an [X.509v3 basicConstraints extension][5280-6.1.4]